shuanglongFan/RPR/README.md

 # RPR
 Shape restricted polynomial regression

-RPR is a flexible method to perform probability calibrion via a polynomial regression.
+RPR is a flexible method to perform probability calibration via a polynomial regression.
 Specifically, this package does the following things:
 - peforming cross validation to find optimal degree and lambda using the training data
 - fitting polynomial regression with the optimal hyper-parameters using the whole training data
 - calibrating the probability on the testing data